VickyShu/Recipes-and-Ratings-Research-Project/_site/README.md

 2. **Fill all ratings of 0 with `np.nan`:** In the merged dataset, we convert all ratings of 0 to N/A. This is reasonable since the rationale that a rating of 0 could potentially represent cases where a rating was not given, rather than a deliberate rating of zero.
 Rating scales typically start from 1, and a 0 is often not a selectable option for users.
 Thus, a 0 could be replaced by N/A for missing or unreported ratings.

-3. **Calculating average rating:** After addressing the zero ratings and merging two datasets, we calculate the average rating for each recipe by add a new column `ave_rating`.
+3. **Calculating average rating:** After addressing the zero ratings and merging two datasets, we calculate the average rating for each recipe by add a new column `average_rating`.

 4. **Converting `nutrition` data from string to a list of floats and assign to individual columns:** The `nutrition` column looks like a list but is actually a text string.
 We convert this string into a list of floats and create separate columns for each nutrient - `"[calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV)]"` - to make the data clear and ready for analysis.